CONDITIONS OF TRADE

 5. Insurance, Registrations, Permits & other Compliance issues

 a.
 Product liability insurance and public liability relating to individual stall areas are the responsibility of individual stall holders.
-Mallacoota Arts Council and Mallacoota Community Markets Management accept no responsibility for any loss, theft or damage to stall holders’ stock or other property, or for public or other liability associated with stall holders’ trading or maintenance of their stall sites.
+Mallacoota Arts Council – Artisan and Produce Market and Mallacoota Lion’s Community Markets Management accept no responsibility for any loss, theft or damage to stall holders’ stock or other property, or for public or other liability associated with stall holders’ trading or maintenance of their stall sites.

 b.
 Stall holders must hold all required permits from all regulatory authorities that apply to the products they sell and they must comply with all regulatory standards in their production (if applicable) and sale.
 This includes (but is not limited to):